-There are many different types of breaches of planning control, including:

-- the development of a building without the correct planning permission; - changes to the external appearance of a building without the correct planning permission; - changes of the use of the land or buildings without the correct planning permission; - engineering operations that change the existing levels of land or create new land forms that are carried out without the correct planning permission; and - the demolition of a non-listed building within a Conservation Area.

-We normally refer to these types of breaches of planning control as 'unauthorised development' because they are dealt with under powers in the Town and Country Planning Act 1990, as amended ('the 1990 Act').

-The 1990 Act also covers other breaches of planning control, including:

-- non-compliance with conditions attached to a planning permission, which is normally referred to as a 'breach of condition; - non-compliance with a planning obligation contained in a S106 legal agreement attached to a planning permission; and

-• untidy land or buildings that has an unacceptable impact on the character and appearance of the local area.

-In addition to unauthorised developments, there are other types of breaches of planning control that are normally dealt with under powers in different legislation, including:
+- 1.2 There are many different types of breaches of planning control, including: - where planning permission is required, the development of a building without the correct planning permission; - where planning permission is required, changes to the external appearance of a building without the correct planning permission; - where planning permission is required, changes of the use of the land or buildings without the correct planning permission; - where planning permission is required, engineering operations that change the existing levels of land or create new land forms that are carried out without the correct planning permission; and, - the demolition of a non-listed building within a Conservation Area. - 1.3 We normally refer to these types of breaches of planning control as 'unauthorised development' because they are dealt with under powers in the Town and Country Planning Act 1990, as amended ('the 1990 Act'). - 1.4 The 1990 Act also covers other breaches of planning control, including: - non-compliance with conditions attached to a planning permission, which is normally referred to as a 'breach of condition; - non-compliance with a planning obligation contained in a s.106 legal agreement attached to a planning permission; and - untidy land or buildings that has an unacceptable impact on the character and appearance of the local area. - 1.5 In addition to unauthorised developments, there are other types of breaches of planning control that are normally dealt with under powers in different legislation, including: - unauthorised alterations to a listed building or demolition of a listed building;

-- unauthorised alterations to a listed building or demolition of a listed building; - unauthorised works to trees in a designated Conservation Area; - unauthorised works to or removal of a tree protected by a Tree Preservation Order, or trees located in a conservation area; and - unauthorised removal of important hedgerows.
+- unauthorised works to trees in a designated Conservation Area - unauthorised works to or removal of a tree protected by a Tree Preservation Order, or trees located in a conservation area; and - unauthorised removal of important hedgerows.